dalbir/fileSysCrawler/README.md

   - Extract text data from most UTF-8 encoded files, such as .txt, .md, .config, .xml, .html, .js, etc.
   - Extract text data from pdf files
   - Extract text from image files by performing OCR on them
+  - Extract text data from office files, such as .docx, .pptx, .xlsx, .odt, .odp, .ods

 **Scroll below to find instructions to use it as a separate package (non-npm) with REST API interface**